WildBuckwheat/adxl345-probe/README.md

 ... your remaining config ...
 endstop_pin: adxl_probe_y:virtual_endstop
 ```
+If you only want X/Y homing and will be using another probe for Z, then you must set `enable_probe` to `False`.

 And to use the ADXL for homing Z, use something like the following and make sure to remove `position_endstop` from your `[stepper_z]` config section:
 ```